blongden73/macrame/_posts/2020-06-08-martín-laksman.md

     **But there's a way more important question here:** was he a great goalkeeper because of his amazing drawing skills?
 Or is he a talented illustrator because he used his hands to knock flying balls far from the net?

-    **We’ll never know for sure.** But one thing we do know is that since he was a boy, he loved drawing.
-And playing soccer.
+    **We’ll never know for sure.** But one thing we do know is that since he was a little boy, he loved drawing.
+And playing soccer, of course.
 But in Martín's own words: “All the memories I have are of me drawing stuff."
   section2: >-
     > All the memories I have are of me drawing stuff